-OUPS were the first people to start offering revision weekends to help students with their exams.
-We have been running them now for over 40 years, so we know from experience exactly what students want and need in order to give them the knowledge and skills, as well as the confidence, to improve their exam grades.
+OUPS have been running revision weekends to help students with their exams for over 40 years, so we know from experience exactly what students want and need in order to give them the knowledge and skills, as well as the confidence, to improve their exam grades.
 The weekend will be of benefit to all students taking these courses.

 Aims of the Revision Weekend

 A weekend of lectures which aim to aid revision and exam technique and improve students' chances of increasing their final grade.

 What does the weekend offer?